‘Fortnite’ maker Epic faces uphill antitrust battle with Apple

 But here, too, an opinion that might make intuitive sense doesn’t necessarily give Epic any legal headway.
 Antitrust law doesn’t obligate Apple to do business with its competitors.

-“On [Epic’s] side is the spirit of the original antitrust laws, which were designed to protect the little guys against the big guys and prevent extraction of monopoly profits,” said Tim Wu, author of “The Curse of Bigness: Antitrust in the New Gilded Age” and a professor at Columbia Law School.
+“On [Epic’s] side is the spirit of the original antitrust laws, which were designed to protect the little guys against the big guys and prevent extraction of monopoly profits,” said Wu.
 “The challenge for them is that the [former Supreme Court Justice Antonin] Scalia line of antitrust says that it’s your God given right not to deal with anyone you don’t want to.”

 Part of Sweeney’s initial petition to Apple, revealed in a public email dump as part of the case, was a request to allow Epic to open a competing store, the Epic Games Store, on iOS.
 If granted, the change would open the door to other app and game marketplaces on iOS, including the Facebook Gaming app as well as Microsoft’s xCloud and Google’s Stadia services.
 It would also force the App Store to compete with these stores, likely leading to more favorable revenue share terms for developers — and less favorable terms for Apple.
 What Sweeney requested is expressly forbidden in Apple’s app store guidelines, prompted a sternly-worded letter denying Epic’s request from Apple’s legal counsel, setting the stage for the court battle about to begin.